-NOW, THEREFORE, the Board of Directors of The Metropolitan Water District of Southern California, after receiving, considering, and evaluating public comments and evidence and all material factors pertaining thereto, including the financial and operating information summarized in Board Letter 9-2 and presented on March 10, 2020, and in recognition of the facts and considerations set forth in this Resolution, hereby:
+NOW, THEREFORE, the Board of Directors of The Metropolitan Water District of Southern California, after receiving, considering, and evaluating public comments and evidence and all material factors pertaining thereto, including the financial and operating information summarized in Board Letter 9-2 and presented on March 8, 2022, and in recognition of the facts and considerations set forth in this Resolution, hereby:

-- 1. Finds and determines that it is essential to Metropolitan's fiscal integrity to collect ad valorem property taxes in excess of the Section 124.5 limitation on ad valorem property taxes in fiscal years 2020/21 and 2021/22; and - 2.
-Resolves and determines that pursuant to its finding, the tax rate restriction in Section 124.5 of the Act is inapplicable when setting the ad valorem property tax rate for fiscal years 2020/21 and 2021/22, allowing the Board to maintain the current ad valorem property tax rate for those fiscal years (.0035 percent of assessed valuation, excluding annexation levies); and - 3.
+- 1. Finds and determines that it is essential to Metropolitan's fiscal integrity to collect ad valorem property taxes in excess of the Section 124.5 limitation on ad valorem property taxes in fiscal years 2022/23 through 2025/26; and - 2.
+Resolves and determines that pursuant to its finding, the tax rate restriction in Section 124.5 of the Act is inapplicable when setting the ad valorem property tax rate for fiscal years 2022/23 through 2025/26; and - 3.
 Waives compliance with Section 4301(b) of Metropolitan's Administrative Code for any tax levy that utilizes this finding regarding Section 124.5 of the Act.

-I HEREBY CERTIFY that the foregoing is a full, true, and correct copy of a resolution of the Board of Directors of The Metropolitan Water District of Southern California, adopted at its meeting held April 14, 2020.
+I HEREBY CERTIFY that the foregoing is a full, true, and correct copy of a resolution of the Board of Directors of The Metropolitan Water District of Southern California, adopted at its meeting held April 12, 2022.